CortexIntelligentAutomation/docs/content/en/docs/2025.3/Guides/disaster-recovery/cortex-gateway/recover-web-application.md

 ---
-title: "Restore Web Application Server"
+title: "Recover Web Application Server"
-linkTitle: "Restore Web Application Server"
+linkTitle: "Recover Web Application Server"
-description: "Information about restoring the application server."
+description: "Information about recovering the web application server."
 weight: 40
 ---

 # {{% param title %}}

-This guide describes how to restore the Web Application Server from a backup.
+This guide describes how to recover the Web Application Server from a backup.
+This will recovery the flow repositories and the openApi definitions.

 ## Make Installation Artefacts Available
 {{< section "/disaster-recovery/cortex-gateway/make-installation-artefacts-available.md" >}}